 A house of quality was used to determine the relation between customer needs and engineering requirements.
 From the HOQ it was determine that power consumption was the most important engineering characteristic.
 All engineering characteristics was used during conceptual design phase, but power consumption was heavily considered when creating the design.
 Three different concepts were designed.
-The three designs are sound acoustic pressure sensor, piezoelectric pressure sensor and fiber optic pressure sensor.
-With the use of a decision matrix, the fiber optics design was determined to be the most ideal concept.
+The three designs are single stage capacitor pressure sensor, multi-stage capacitor pressure sensor and fiber optic pressure sensor.
+With the use of a decision matrix, the fiber optics design was determined to be the most ideal concept followed by the multistage capacitor pressure sensor.

 The future steps are to compute the numerical analysis of the system and verify the design satisfies all customer needs.
-The materials will then be purchased and assembled to create a working prototype.
-Interfacing the sensor and calibrating the sensor will be the last steps before performing test of the system.
+The materials will then be purchased and assembled to create a working prototypes.
+Interfacing the sensors and calibrating the sensors will be the last steps before performing test of the system.